Rohan Tungate: Career

 Born in Kurri Kurri, New South Wales, Tungate made his British speedway debut in 2012 with Ipswich Witches in the Premier League, spending four seasons with the club.

-In 2013, he also rode in the Poole Pirates team that won the Elite League.
+In 2013, Tungate also rode in the Poole Pirates team that won the Elite League.
 In 2015, he won the Premier League Pairs Championship partnering Danny King for Ipswich Witches during the 2015 Premier League speedway season.

-In 2016, he doubled up between Premier League team Somerset Rebels and that year's winners of the Elite League, Swindon Robins.
+In 2016, Tungate doubled up between Premier League team Somerset Rebels and that year's winners of the Elite League, Swindon Robins.
 With Rebels teammate Josh Grajczonek, he won the Premier League Pairs for the second consecutive year.

 Tungate also raced in Poland for Start Gniezno in 2014, and Orzeł Łódź in 2015 and 2016.

 Tungate was the South Australian Champion in 2015/16, the Slovakian Champion in 2016, and the New South Wales State Champion in 2016.He stayed with Somerset in 2017 after their move up to the SGB Premiership, but was dropped in May, later riding for Belle Vue Aces and going on to win the Premiership Knock-Out Cup with them.

-In November 2017, he won the Jack Young Solo Cup at Gillman, and in December won the Crump Cup at Kurri Kurri.
+In November 2017, Tungate won the Jack Young Solo Cup at Gillman, and in December won the Crump Cup at Kurri Kurri.
 Tungate rode in one Speedway Grand Prix, the Australian round in October 2017, scoring 6 points.

-In 2018, he rode for Belle Vue and also won the Australian Championship in 2018.
+In 2018, Tungate rode for Belle Vue and also won the Australian Championship in 2018.

-He joined Peterborough for the 2019 and 2020 seasons.
+Tungate joined Peterborough for the 2019 and 2020 seasons.
 In 2022, he rode for the Ipswich Witches in the SGB Premiership 2022.
 After missing the 2023 British season, he signed for the Oxford Spires for the 2024 season.

-His 2024 season started well after he won the 2024 Australian Championship to claim his second national championship, following a tight battle with Max Fricke.
+Tungate's 2024 season started well after he won the 2024 Australian Championship to claim his second national championship, following a tight battle with Max Fricke.